-Alphonse Gros, the patriarch of the Gros winemaking family was born in 1804 in the village of Chaux located just north of Nuits-Saint-George.
+Alphonse Gros, the patriarch of the Gros winemaking family, was born in 1804 in the village of Chaux located just north of Nuits-Saint-George.
 In 1830, he married Julie Latour of the notable Latour family and settled in the village of Vosne-Romanée.
 In 1860, Alphonse purchased what would become Clos des Réas.
-Today, this is a highly acclaimed premier cru vineyard that is currently a monopole of Alphonse’s descendant Michel Gros.
+Today, this is a highly acclaimed premier cru vineyard that is a monopole of Alphonse’s descendant Michel Gros.

-Alphonse and Julie had two children with their son Louis Gustave taking over the family’s estate and changing the name to Domaine Gros-Guenaud to include his wife’s holdings.
+Alphonse and Julie had two children with their son, Louis Gustave, taking over the family’s estate.
+He changed the name to Domaine Gros-Guenaud to include his wife’s holdings.
 In 1882, he added 2 hectares (5 acres) of the Grand Cru Richebourg.
 During his time, Louis Gustave was an early adopter of domaine bottling for at least a portion of his production.

-On his death, the estate passed to his son, Jules Gros, who married Jeanne Renaudot and changed the name of the family domaine to Gros-Renaudot.
-In 1920, when the estate of Léonce Bocquet was available for sale, Domaine Gros-Renaudot purchased two parcels of Clos Vougeot in the enviable “Cuvée du Pape” section of the large Grand Cru.
+On his death, the estate passed to his son, Jules Gros, who married Jeanne Renaudot.
+He soon changed the name of the family domaine to Gros-Renaudot.
+In 1920, when the estate of Léonce Bocquet was available for sale, Domaine Gros-Renaudot purchased two parcels of Clos Vougeot in the desirable “Cuvée du Pape” section of the vast Grand Cru.
 A few years later the estate was able to acquire parts of the Grand Cru Échézeaux, including the highly regarded Les Grands Échézeaux.

-When Jules and Jeanne’s son Louis inherited the estate in 1930, he changed the name to Domaine Louis Gros and continued to add to the family’s holdings when neighboring parcels went up for sale.
+When Jules and Jeanne’s son Louis inherited the estate in 1930, he changed the name to Domaine Louis Gros.
+He continued to add to the family’s holdings when neighboring parcels went up for sale.

-Following the death of Louis Gros in 1951, his four children (François, Jean, Gustave and Colette) jointly ran the domaine until 1963 when the holdings were split up with François and Jean starting their own eponymous domaines while Gustave and Colette combined their inheritance to start Domaine Gros Frère et Soeur.
+Following the death of Louis Gros in 1951, his four children (François, Jean, Gustave and Colette) jointly ran the domaine until 1963 when the holdings were split up.
+François and Jean started their eponymous domaines while Gustave and Colette combined their inheritance to start Domaine Gros Frère et Soeur.

 Today the many Gros estates are ran by the sixth generation of Gros–Anne (François’ daughter), Michel (Jean’s son), Anne-Françoise (Jean’s daughter) and Bernard (Jean’s son).
 At estates like Domaine Gros Frère et Soeur and Domaine Anne-Françoise Gros, the seventh generation of the Gros family are taking on prominent roles in the family business.